 The Summit mineralized vein occurs within a wide, structurally controlled zone of hydrothermally altered volcanic rocks.
 Silver and gold mineralization is epithermal in style and consists of silver sulfides and electrum or native gold along with lesser pyrite, sphalerite and chalcopyrite.
 Precious metals contents, which are relatively low at the surface, increase significantly with depth for several hundred feet, apparently a reflection of vertical mineral zoning within the deposit.
 Below 300-457m (1,000-1,500 feet), the precious metals contents appear to decrease although little deeper drilling has been carried out.
 The main block of mineralized material, which occurs along the footwall of the structure, is shown by extensive drilling to trend north-westerly 610 meters (2,000 feet) in strike length and to extend 300 meters (1,000 feet) down dip.
 The true width of mineralization across the footwall mineralized zone ranges from 1.8 meters (6 feet) to over 15 meters (50 feet) and averages 3-5 meters (10-15 feet) wide.

-The information included in this release that relates to Santa Fe Gold Corp’s Summit Mine resource and historical mining data is based on information compiled by Douglas F. Irving, who is a professional member of a ‘Recognized Overseas Professional Organization’ (The Association of Professional Engineers and Geoscientists of British Columbia) included in a list promulgated by the ASX from time to time.
+The information included in this release that relates to Santa Fe Gold Corp’s Summit Mine resource and historical mining data is based on information compiled by Douglas F. Irving, who is a professional member of a ‘Recognized Overseas Professional Organization’ (The Association of Professional Engineers and Geoscientists of British Columbia).
 Mr. Irving is employed by Chapman, Wood and Griswold, Inc. and has worked as a consultant in exploration and mine development for 40 years in precious and base metal exploration.
 Mr. Irving has sufficient experience which is relevant to the style of mineralization and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person.
 Mr. Irving consents to the inclusion in the release of the matters based on his information in the form and context in which it appears.